-General description: The Sete Fontes (Seven Fountains) water supply system is a unique example of Portuguese hydraulic architecture ordered in the 18th century by the Archbishop of Braga D. José de Bragança (1741-1756) and was the main source of water supply to Braga until 1913.
+General description: The Sete Fontes (Seven Fountains) water-supply system is a unique example of Portuguese hydraulic architecture ordered in the 18th century by the Archbishop of Braga D. José de Bragança (1741-56) and was the main source of water supply to Braga until 1913.

-Brief inventory: The Sete Fontes water supply system is still in existence for the most part and in operation.
-It is composed of 14 underground galleries (water mines), made of worked stone and having ventilation wells, and six baroque junction tanks ("Chapels" or mothers of water), of baroque style, with a cylindrical structure and vaulted dome arranged 500 m apart.
-At present Sete Fontes extends about 3,500 m.
+Brief inventory: The original Sete Fontes water-supply system is still largely in existence and continues in operation.
+It is composed of fourteen underground galleries (water mines), made of worked stone and having ventilation wells, and six Baroque junction tanks ('chapels', or mothers of water), of Baroque style, with a cylindrical structure and vaulted dome arranged 500 m apart.
+At present Sete Fontes extends about 3500 m.

-The different catchments direct the water to a main conduit which is born in the first deposit - which bears the arms of its patron, engraved in granite - and continues, capturing the water of the remaining mines and mothers of water, to the last.
+The different catchments direct the water to a main conduit - which bears the arms of its patron, engraved in granite - and continues, capturing the water of the remaining mines and 'chapels', to the last.

-The water was conducted in granite pipes (with square section prisms, 1.2 m long, drilled through the longitudinal axis.
-Throughout the time, there were several 'general boxes' that received the water driven by the Sete Fontes hydraulics system, having the most important, because it was in her that the water was distributed, inaugurated in 1719.
+The water was conducted in 1.2 m long granite pipes with square section prisms drilled through the longitudinal axis.
+Throughout the time, there were several 'general boxes' that received the water driven by the Sete Fontes hydraulics system, the most important inaugurated in 1719.

-History: Construction was between 1744 and 1752, possibly over an already existing one, successively built over the preceding historical epochs, perhaps from the beginning of the Roman period.
-Its construction culminated a period of intense activity from the first decades of the 18th century to solve the problem of water supply to the city, following the population growth and urban development.
+Brief history: The system was constructed between 1744 and 1752, possibly over an already existing one, one of a number built perhaps from the beginning of the Roman period.
+Its construction culminated in a period of intense activity from the first decades of the 18th century to solve the problem of water supply to the city, following rapid population growth and urban development.